krystyna-Macleod/ecommerce-pattern-library/README.md

     The whatever colour is used for the button text.
 ---

-This is the company introduction - Candle Life bring you amazing candles that can brighten up your home and make it smell better as well.
+Candle Life bring you amazing candles that can brighten up your home and make it smell better as well.